jitusharma7/Crime_Clustering/README.md

 # Crime_Clustering
-This projecs aims is to cluster the USA Cities based on types of crime.
+This project aims is to cluster the USA Cities based on types of crime.